LBDCode/LIRI-bot/README.md

 ### From your terminal, run 'node liri.js' and one of four commands:

--[do-what-it-says]
+-do-what-it-says

--[concert-this] + band name
+-concert-this + band name

--[spotify-this-song] + optional song
+-spotify-this-song + optional song

--[movie-this] + optional movie title
+-movie-this + optional movie title

 ### do-what-it-says:

-The app will read random.txt to determine the command (API to use) and search parameter, then run one of the three defind queries (concert-this, spotify-this-song, or movie-this).
+LIRI will read random.txt to determine the command (API to use) and search parameter, then run one of the three defind queries (concert-this, spotify-this-song, or movie-this).

 ### concert-this <band name>: